 Retirement hasn’t been at all like I pictured it.
 In fact, I never even pictured it until I met Mike thirteen years ago.
-The fact is, I couldn’t afford it back then, instead I was quite busy looking for a new job at age 49.
+The fact is, I couldn’t afford it back then, instead I was busy looking for a new job…

 At that time, good fortune visited me big time!
 I decided I needed to change careers, and Mike decided he wanted to support me in this new endeavor.
-Thus emerged my “Midlife Crisis Queen” blog (now defunct) and my three books about the challenges and rewards of changing everything in midlife.
+Thus emerged my “Midlife Crisis Queen” blog (now defunct) and my three books about winning the midlife challenges war by changing everything at age 50.

-Then Mike and I moved to rural Colorado in 2014, which required some major mental adjustments (at least for me) and we worked full-time to produce a passive solar home in a little over one year.
-It was only after that major life achievement that we began to officially “retire.”
+Recently Mike and I moved to rural Colorado, which required more major mental adjustments (at least for me!)
+For the first year we worked full-time to produce a passive solar retirement home.
+It was only after that major achievement that we began to officially “retire.”

 Now, a couple years later, I recently realized that retirement may be my first chance to observe my true nature.
 For the first time in my life nobody is telling me what to do, no parents, no boss, no need to be nice to make money, no need to prove myself to anyone.
 Basically no pressure and very little stress of any kind.